Chapter 14: The Stone, the Library, and the Mirror

-After a rather uneventful holiday, Harry and his friends found themselves back in the Gryffindor common room on the Sunday before classes resumed.
+After an otherwise uneventful holiday, Harry and his friends found themselves back in the Gryffindor common room on the Sunday before classes resumed.
 Some of the young Gryffindors milled about with nothing much to do, some were furiously trying to finish the homework they had been putting off for weeks, and two in particular flipped through some of the library's more esoteric books, trying their hardest to make sense of the highly advanced information they contained.
 They had spent most of the last hour fruitlessly trying to meditate on their animagus transformation, but decided that it was far too noisy and decided to find some time later to do that when they could actually give the concentration it required.

 "I'm wondering whether this is actually a real thing, Harry.
 It seems just about as reliable as the Muggle version.
 It seems to mostly be reading into signs and interpreting them in some way.
 Couldn't two people can look at the same thing and read it entirely differently?
 It doesn't seem very…" She hesitated, searching for a word.
 "Well… real, I suppose"

 Harry, without looking up, baited her a bit.
 "Are you suggesting that something written in a textbook is not true?"

 Hermione apparently did not hear the smile in his voice or see the people that overheard them trying not to laugh, because she answered exactly as he wanted.
 "Of course not!" she exclaimed defensively.
 "It's just that I'm questioning the validity of the author's assertions that—"

 Neville was the first of the people in earshot who did not manage to stifle their laughter.
 Hermione looked up and noticed that everyone was trying not to look at her and appearing extra hard to be serious.
 "Oh, ha ha," she said flatly, before throwing one of her uninked quills in Neville's general direction.
 As it was mostly made of feather, it didn't get very far.